 - Resident Advisor

-Born in Southampton on the south coast of England in the early 1970's, Affie Yusuf has established himself as an influential pioneer of UK techno and house music, with a career that spans three decades.
+Born in Southampton on the south coast of England in the early 1970's, Affie Yusuf has established himself as an influential artist the UK's techno and house music, with a career that spans three decades.

 Initially a graffiti writer (and still handy with a spraycan today), and deeply immersed in the first wave of electro & hip-hop, Affie's musical roots began in pirate radio - running RASE and ETERNITY radio stations as a teenager, DJing electro and house music on each respectively.
 He was first exposed to writing music at a local youth project in 1988, getting his hands dirty playing with a Roland D50 & TR505, a Ensoniq EPS and a 4-track recorder.
 From the very start, he was enamoured with the sound of the Acid House movement coming out of London and Manchester, and in 1990 he acquired TB303 and an Amiga computer running Octamed.

-In 1993, Affie & Russ Gabriel launched Ferox Records, (the first of many labels to be run by Affie) with the first release being Affie's Acidwaves 01.
+In 1993, Affie kicked of when Russ Gabriel launched Ferox Records with the first release being Affie's Acidwaves 01.
 Ferox went on to be regarded as an institution of British techno, launching the careers of Cristian Vogel, Neil Landstrumm, Ian O'Brien, Mark Broom and many more.
 Affie released a further two EPs on Ferox before being signed to German heavyweight label Force Inc.

 He also released an EP of acid on Berlin Records in 1994, and then three further 12"s on Chemical Records.